 - Whale Sharks are slow-swimmers and have an average swimming speed of 5 km per hour (3 miles per hour).

 19. How Long Do Whale Sharks Live – Whale Shark Lifespan

 - The estimated lifespan of Whale Sharks is 70 to 100 years.

 - Whale Sharks have grey to brownish upper skin color with a whitish belly.

-- They have three prominent body ridges along the sides.
+- They have three prominent bony ridges along the sides.

-- They have a relatively thin skin covered with tiny scales called denticles.
+- They have relatively thin skin covered with tiny scales called denticles.

 - Just below the skin, there is a 10 to 15 cm thick fatty tissue.

 - They have a pair of dorsal and pectoral fins.